Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 but user physical function (PF1) is visible to the guest VM.
 Host considers the guest VM a *hostile* environment.
-End users in guest VM may be root and may be running modified implementation of XRT **xocl** driver -- XRT **xclmgmt** driver does not trust XRT xocl driver. xclmgmt as described before exposes well defined :ref:`mgmt-ioctl.main.rst` to the host.
-In a good and clean deployment end users in guest VM interact with standard xocl using well defined :ref:`xocl_ioctl.main.rst`.
+End users in guest VM may be root and may be running modified implementation of XRT **xocl** driver -- XRT **xclmgmt** driver does not trust XRT xocl driver. xclmgmt as described before exposes well defined :doc:`mgmt-ioctl.main.rst` to the host.
+In a good and clean deployment end users in guest VM interact with standard xocl using well defined :doc:`xocl_ioctl.main.rst`.

 As explained under the Shell section above, by design xocl has limited access to violet shaded Shell peripherals.
 This ensures that users in guest VM cannot perform any privileged operation like updating flash image or device reset.
-A user in guest VM can only perform operations listed under USER PF (PF1) section in :ref:`platforms.rst`.
+A user in guest VM can only perform operations listed under USER PF (PF1) section in :doc:`platforms.rst`.

 A guest VM user can potentially crash a compute unit in User partition, deadlock data path AXI bus or corrupt device memory.
 If the user has root access he may compromise VM memory.
 But none of this can bring down the